 Prior to the New Belgium Family Foundation, Lucy worked in non-profits and art galleries in San Francisco, Chicago and New York, and graduated with Honors in Art History from Vassar College.
 She now is now pursuing an MBA at the University of Michigan.

-Born and raised in Northern Colorado I spent time between agricultural and urban living.
-Growing up this way has allowed me to gain an intimate knowledge of the issues facing our natural lands.
-Our proximity to open spaces only helped foster a love and feeling of commitment to the land we reside upon.
-I hope that I can help protect and leave natural areas, natural for future generations.
+Zak was born and raised in Northern Colorado, he spent time between agricultural and urban living.
+Growing up this way has allowed Zak to gain an intimate knowledge of the issues facing our natural lands.
+The proximity to open spaces only helped Zak foster a love and feeling of commitment to the land we reside upon.
+Zak hopes to help protect and leave natural areas, natural for future generations.

-Growing up on the Northern Colorado Front Range, has given me a lot of insight to the plight of farms and urban green spaces.
-I am most passionate about sustainable food sources and protecting our ecological supply chain.
-Taking classes through the Colorado State Universities School of Global Environmental Sustainability, has only highlighted how important this opportunity is to me.
+Growing up on the Northern Colorado Front Range has given Zak a lot of insight to the plight of farms and urban green spaces.
+Zak is most passionate about sustainable food sources and protecting our ecological supply chain.
+Taking classes through Colorado State University’s School of Global Environmental Sustainability has only highlighted how important this opportunity is to him.

-I have two dogs Gunner and Zephyr, a Greater Swiss Mountain dog and a Black Lab.
-Between them, my wife and I we stay busy working in the garden or playing outside.
-I like to fish, fly or spin cast (for those keeping score) and enjoy any time that I get on the water.
-If I were to become a vegetable I think I would be asparagus; lean and spindly, comes back every year, oh so delicious and found everywhere!
+Zak has two dogs Gunner and Zephyr, a Greater Swiss Mountain dog and a Black Lab.
+Between them and his wife they stay busy working in the garden or playing outside.
+Zak likes to fish, fly or spin cast (for those keeping score) and enjoy any time that he gets on the water.
+If Zak were to become a vegetable he thinks it would be asparagus; lean and spindly, comes back every year, oh so delicious and found everywhere!

 Dick Cantwell grew up in Wisconsin and Minnesota, and attended Hampshire College in Amherst, Massachusetts.
 He has lived in many places in the United States and abroad, and in Seattle since 1990.
 In 1996 he co-founded Elysian Brewing Company.
 He has written books and articles on beer and brewing.